cattymod/docs/docs/website/embedding.md

 ## Unshared projects can't be embedded {#unshared-projects}

 Unshared projects [can not be shown in embeds](unshared-projects).
-Make sure the projects you embed are shared or use the [TurboWarp Packager](https://packager.turbowarp.org/) instead.
+Make sure the projects you embed are shared or use the [CattyMod Packager](https://cattymod.app/packager/) instead.

 ## URL parameters {#url-parameters}